Heat monitoring system: Heat maps with Pandora FMS

 - We’ll see it, right now.

-Pandora FMS is capable of performing temperature monitoring and performing predetermined actions flexibly, depending on the values obtained.
-To do this, the only requirement is that a Software Agent can be installed on the measuring temperature sensor.
-Once we have the agent installed, we will have to perform the necessary modules to collect the temperature information of the object/place to be monitored.
-Additionally, you can set a range of temperature values.
-Actions are performed within the range your stipules.
-Let’s take an example: you have a cooling zone that you need to be at most -10 degrees.
-Then you would put a range of values from -10 to infinity, where, if you give you a value in that range, we’ll assume the temperature would be wrong.
-It will be time, following this example and whenever your machinery allows it, to automatically lower the temperature of the machines to return to the necessary temperature.
+Pandora FMS is capable of monitoring temperature and carrying out predefined actions flexibly, according to the values obtained.
+For that, the only requirement is having an agent monitoring the temperature sensor in charge of measuring.
+Once the agent is created, create the necessary modules to compile the temperature information of the object/place to monitor.
+Additionally, you may configure a temperature value range.
+Actions are performed within the stablished range.
+For instance: you have a refrigeration area that you need to keep at -10 degrees (maximum).
+So you would set a range of values from -10 to infinite, where if there is a value within that range, the temperature is supposed to be wrong.
+Right then, following this example and as long as your equipment would allow it, the machine’s temperature would decrease to reach the desired temperature once more.

 I know, right now you think: “Wow, how good is Pandora FMS that it can even monitor temperatures.
 But would it be possible to visualize it in any way?”
 The answer is: “Yes!” .
 One of the latest additions to the visual consoles that the Pandora FMS tool has had, was the introduction of heat maps.
 This functionality allows heat to be represented using fuzzy colored clouds.
 The color palette will depend on the temperature value.
 Through the settings of this view you can create ranges of values by which the representation will be one color or another, with greater or lesser blur.

-Let’s continue with the example above, “Pepi Products“.
-Once the agents have been installed in the sensors that the store owns and we have the desired monitoring, we would start to develop the desired heat map.
-First, we would put a plan of the store as a background to be able to place the sensors, each in its corresponding corridor, so that, in this way, we can visualize the temperature range of the store simultaneously.
+Let us keep on with the previous example.
+Once you have the agents monitoring the store sensors and you have the required modules, it would be the time to create the desired heat map.
+First we should add a map of the store as background to place the sensors, each one in its corresponding aisle, so that you can see the store temperature range simultaneously.